 - Officeware Increase Users.
 We are focused on increasing the number of users of the various online back-up, file storage and other web-based services for individuals, businesses and governmental organizations offered through Officeware.
-We may pursue aggressive advertising campaigns or other promotions primarily aimed at new users.
-Additionally, we are focusing on efficiently integrating the Officeware business with our business. - Acquisitions.
+We may pursue aggressive advertising campaigns or other promotions primarily aimed at new users. - Acquisitions.
 In addition to the Officeware acquisition which was consummated on April 1, 2010, we may identify and pursue additional potential acquisition candidates to support our strategy of growing and diversifying our business through selective acquisitions.
 No assurances can be given, however, that we will be successful in identifying any potential targets and, when identified, consummating their acquisition.